Emergency Preparedness Week Toolkit

 Suggested Email to Employees

-Natural disasters may be beyond our control, but there are ways to reduce the risk and the impact of whatever emergency we might face - whether natural or human-induced.
+Natural disasters may be beyond our control, but there are ways to reduce the risk and the impact of whatever emergency we might face.

-I encourage you to contact (name and number of emergency coordinator), our departmental emergency coordinator, and to visit the special display that we have put up at (location of booth) to learn about our role in emergency response.
+I encourage you to contact (name and number of emergency coordinator), our departmental emergency coordinator to learn about our role in emergency response.

 By taking a few simple steps, you can become better prepared to face a range of emergencies – anytime, anywhere.
 It is important to: